kazedayo/hololive_app/README.md

 ## Credits

-Data shamelessly fetched from HoloTools API by dragonjetmkii
+Data shamelessly fetched from Holodex API from Holodex team

 This is a fan project and has no affiliation with Cover Corp. and Hololive Production.